Customer Login

 When anchored, drifting or jigging for halibut there’s not much of a discussion about which fishing line to use.

 Braided line is the only way to go.
-The small diameter of the line for the breaking strength is a positive, no stretch for instant better hooks sets and better strike detection are all reasons that there’s no debate on this topic.
+The small diameter of the line for the breaking strength, no stretch for instant better hooks sets and better strike detection are all reasons that there’s no debate on this topic.
 Braided line is the superior mainline.
 We usually use 80lb or 100lb.
 Power Pro, Tuf-Line XP and Suffix 832 braid are the most popular choices.

 The most common way to set up for halibut fishing when anchoring or drifting is using a spreader bar.
 A Gibbs Halibut Spreader Bar gives you a place to attach mainline, weight and leader.
 It helps to give you separation from the leader and mainline, reducing any chance of tangles when lowering gear.